FadisChen/ChatExtension/README.md

 ### General Chat
 1. Enter your message in the input box
-2. Click the globe icon (🌎) to enable web search
-   - When enabled, AI will search for relevant information before responding
-   - Ideal for current events or questions requiring up-to-date information
-3. Press Enter to send
+2. Press Enter to send
-4. Wait for AI response
+3. Wait for AI response

 ### Image Interaction
+1. Select a Vision-compatible model
-1. Click the image upload button (📎)
+2. Click the image upload button (📎)
-2. Choose:
+3. Choose:
    - Capture webpage: Take a screenshot of current page
    - Select image: Upload local image
-3. Crop image if needed
+4. Crop image if needed (supports free area selection)
-4. Discuss image content with AI
+5. Discuss image content with AI

 ### RAG Functionality
 1. Click the RAG button (🔍)
 2. Select text to extract from webpage
-3. Wait for text processing
+3. Wait for text processing (requires processing time)
 4. Start asking questions about the content
+5. System will automatically find and use the most relevant content for answers

 ## System Requirements
 - Chrome browser version 88 or newer